Griswold cast iron skillet. Simple identification guide using logos.

 Griswold Slant Logo without EPU.
 You can see this is missing the words Erie PA., U.S.A under the logo.

-The Griswold slant logo is easy to recognize with the word Griswold which is in italics.
+The Griswold slant logo is easy to recognize with the word Griswold in italics.
 Also, the Slant logo has characteristics that differ from Erie and Griswold’s Erie skillets.

 • The size number on the base of the skillet moved from the 6 o’clock to 12 o’clock position.